 Hawaii Volcanoes National Park

 Kahuku Unit is open (Highway 11, mile marker 70.5, Ka’ū).
 Ranger talks continue at Mokupāpapa Discovery Center in downtown Hilo and Volcano Art Center’s Niaulani Campus in Volcano Village.
-Jaggar Museum and Hawaii Volcanoes Observatory are being shook and covered with ash.
-Cracks are appearing in the parking lot, overlook, and possibly foundations of buildings.
-Volcano House is not damaged (but not open either ;).
+Jaggar Museum and Hawaii Volcanoes Observatory were shook and covered with ash.
+Cracks appeared in the parking lot, overlook, and foundations of buildings.
+Volcano House is partially open.
+The park reopened with limited access on September 22, 2018.
+An eruption museum will be open soon in Pahoa.

 History of Lower East Rift Zone Eruptions